Microsoft has confirmed that global Xbox One sales have topped 2 million units during the console’s opening 18 days on sale.

 Despite reportedly slow sales of the Xbox One, Microsoft has suggested that the Xbox 360 follow-on is set to break company records.

 “We continue to be humbled and overwhelmed by the positive response from our fans.”
 Yusuf Mehdi, Microsoft’s Corporate Vice President of Strategy and Marketing for Xbox said.
-“We are thrilled to see sales of Xbox One on a record-setting pace, with over 2 million Xbox One consoles in homes around the world.”

 He added: “Demand is exceeding supply in our 13 launch markets and Xbox One is sold out at most retailers.
 We’re also particularly excited to see consumers engaging in a wide range of games and entertainment experiences on the platform, with more than 1 million paid transactions on Xbox Live to date.”